Advanced Usage

 This section describes the various features and options of ClipKIT.

-Herein, we describe the various trimming modes implemented in ClipKIT.
+This section describes the trimming modes implemented in ClipKIT.
 If you are unsure which is appropriate for you, we recommend using the default smart-gap trimming mode.

-ClipKIT can be run with eight different modes, which are specified with the -m/–mode argument.
+ClipKIT can be run with twelve different modes, which are specified with the -m/–mode argument.
 Default: ‘smart-gap’

 smart-gap: dynamic determination of gaps threshold